-Just the other day (Dec 2019) Google added Interpreter to it’s automated assistant – real time translation of foreign languages through an App on your phone.
+Recently (Dec 2019) Google added Interpreter to it’s automated assistant – real time translation of foreign languages through an App on your phone.
 At no additional cost to the user.
 The list goes on.

 Each of these technologies on their own is opening up new ways of doing things.
 They can also intersect across each other as they emerge, creating again, newer unforeseen solutions.
-AI applications for VR for example.

 Emerging technologies bring with them major impacts to the value chain in all industries in every country around the world.
 And all this is occurring in real time.

 So… what does Change Management have to say about all this?

 II-Change Management for today’s changes: Categorizing the people impact of technological change

 So what do we see from a Change Management perspective?

 Where is the People Risk in these changes?